 The Industry Rewards, Country Rewards, Industry Risks and Country Risks subsectors are each made up of a number of indicators.
 The weighting of each indicator (such as market expenditure which is used to assess Industry Reward or economic diligence which is used to assess Country Risk) reflects its relative importance to the pharmaceutical industry and subsequently the relative reward or risk that each factor poses to drug companies.
-In Q116, the UAE is ranked as the most attractive market in the Middle East and Africa region (scoring 62.5 out of 100), followed by Saudi Arabia (59.8) and Lebanon (55.9).
-In the same quarter, Angola is ranked as the least attractive market in the region (scoring 24.4 out of 100), followed by Uganda (24.7) and Zimbabwe (25.3).
+In Q216, the UAE is ranked as the most attractive market in the Middle East and Africa region (scoring 62.5 out of 100), followed by Saudi Arabia (59.7) and Israel (55.7).
+In the same quarter, Zimbabwe is ranked as the least attractive market in the region (scoring 25.0 out of 100), followed by Nigeria (26.0) and Angola (27.3).

 With regards to assessing rewards, we identify industry-specific factors, such as the size of the pharmaceutical market, and country-specific factors, such as the size of the pensionable population, which represent opportunities to would-be investors.
-Focusing on the Rewards component of the indexing system, Saudi Arabia scores a total of 42.4 out of 65, the highest score in the subsector.
-Saudi Arabia's score is boosted by the country's large drug market (market expenditure score of 14.0 out of 20) and rapidly growing population (population growth score of 4.0 out of 5), but dragged down by a relatively small pensionable population (pensionable population score of 1.6 out of 8).
-Meanwhile, Uganda scores a total of 11.4 out of 65, the lowest score in the subsector.
+Focusing on the Rewards component of the index system, Saudi Arabia scores a total of 42.4 out of 65, the highest score in the subsector.
+Saudi Arabia's score is boosted by the country's large drug market (market expenditure score of 14.0 out of 20) and a rapidly growing population (population growth score of 4.0 out of 5), but dragged down by a relatively small pensionable population (pensionable population score of 1.6 out of 8).
+Meanwhile, Nigeria scores a total of 15.8 out of 65, the lowest score in the subsector.

-Q116 Middle East And Africa Pharmaceutical Rewards
+Q216 Middle East And Africa Pharmaceutical Rewards

-Industry Rewards And Country Rewards Scores
+Industry Rewards & Country Rewards Scores